 - 1. Interim reports will be completed for all students in grades 1-5.
-In Kindergarten, interims will be completed in marking periods 2-4 for those who are experiencing academic or behavioral challenges.
-The interim is on Genesis. - 2.
-Sub skills are to only receive a "-"if an "N" is given in the major subject. - 3.
+In Kindergarten, interims will be completed in marking periods 2-4 for those who are experiencing academic or behavioral challenges and who earned a 1 indicator. - 2.
+Sub skills are to only receive a "-" if an "N" is given in the major subject. - 3.
 Teachers of Instrumental Music, GATE, Academic Mastery, ESL, and Reading Specialists will not complete interim reports.
-They will complete progress reports in accordance with report card time frames. - 4.
-Students will not receive an interim for related arts classes (i.e. Art, Music, Library, Technology, Spanish, Literacy Composition, Health, and PE) unless they are experiencing academic or behavioral challenges, because of the frequency in which they have the classes.
+They will complete progress reports in accordance with report card time frames.

+4. Students will not receive an interim grade for related arts classes (i.e. Art, Music, Library, Technology, Spanish, Literacy Composition, Health, and PE) unless they are experiencing academic or behavioral challenges, because of the frequency in which they have the classes.